NEXST-TOOL/nexst/README.md

 # Introduction

-This branch contains the REMU framework for FPGA-accelerated emulation with the Nanhu-G core.
+This branch contains REMU framework for FPGA-accelerated emulation with Nanhu-G core.
 If you want to use this branch, please contact us.

 The repository of NEXST (Next Environment for XiangShan Target)